rahard/BRiot-stuff/README.md

 The C directory is a collection of codes in C language, as scratchpads (for testing ideas).

+The Espectro directory is a collection of examples for Espectro board.

 The MQTT directory is for MQTT with IoT.
 I use DycodeX Espectro dev board (which is EPS8266-based).